 If the output jack on your instrument is recessed into the body (like a Fender Stratocaster) you will want to choose a straight plug.
 If your instrument’s output jack is on the face of the guitar body (like a Gibson SG) or on the edge of the body (like a Les Paul) you can still use a straight plug if you wish, but an angled L-shape plug may be more convenient.

 Aside from that, my biggest piece of advice here is to avoid those cheap, short cables.
 If such a cable came with your guitar or amp it will work fine for now, but consider upgrading in the near future.

-A ten-foot cable is fine for practicing, but if you are going to want to get up and roam around the room you’ll want something closer to twenty feet.
+A ten-foot cable is fine for practice, but if you are going to want to get up and roam around the room you’ll want something closer to twenty feet.
 You can spend a lot, but you don’t have to.
 Ten-to-fifteen bucks should land you a decent cable.

-Fender Performance cables are good quality and pretty wallet friendly.
+Fender Performance cables are good quality and pretty wallet-friendly.